gnatal/geo_distributed_LRU/README.md

 ## Assumptions

->I'm assuming that I have a bunch of middle servers just to choose the best place to request, also I'm assuming that I have a queue that can hold failed requests to try again
+>I'm assuming that I have a bunch of middle servers (CDN's) just to choose the best place to request, also I'm assuming that I have a queue that can hold failed requests to try again.
+This code actually run at one of this middle servers doing the following: when asked for a resource, this server search in his cache if the resource is there, if isn't it will search for the resource at the closest instance, when asked to write a new resource the server will create a queue with all instances and send a write order, if any write order fails, this order go to the end of the queue to be tried again.
+An update is just a "write operation", the deletion also works in with this queue.